Elliptic butterflies: Multiplication in the residue ring of a fiber

 \section{Multiplication in the residue ring of a fiber}

 Under the hypotheses and notation of Section \ref{sec:redu} we explain how to multiply in the residue ring $\LL$ at $B$.
-We assume that there exists a $\KK$-rational point $R$ on $E$ such that $dR\not =0$.
+We assume that there exists a $\KK$-rational point $R$ on $E$ such that $dR\not =O$.
 The residue ring $\LL$ at $B$ is an algebra of dimension $d$ over $\KK$.
 We let $(u_l)_{l\in \ZZ/d\ZZ}$ be the functions on $E$ defined in Section \ref{sec:ebfu}.
-For every $l$ in $\ZZ/d\ZZ$ we let
+For every $l$ in $\ZZ/d\ZZ$ we let be the image of $u_l$ in $\LL$.
+The $\theta_l$ form a basis $\Theta$ of $\LL$ over $\KK$.
+We want to multiply two elements in $\LL$, given by their coordinates in the basis $\Theta$.
+We follow~\cite[Section 4.3.4.]{CLEP}.
+We first define two functions in $\cL(\gt)$ such that $f = \cF\bmod{B}$ and $g = \cG\bmod{B}$.
+As a consequence of Equation (\ref{eq:TuAB'}) we can decompose the product $\cF\, \cG$ as a sum $\cC+\cD$ where